jonbowring/Xml2Xlsx/README.md

 -----|-----------
 /workbook/validations/validation|Optional.
 Used to define re-usable data validation rules to be applied to cells.
 /workbook/validations/validation/@name|Mandatory.
 The name for the data validation.
 This name is used by cells to reference the data validation to be applied.
 The name can only contain numbers, letters and underscores.
 /workbook/validations/validation/type|Mandatory.
 The type of data validation to be applied.
-Possible values include "fixed-list", "formula-list" and "length".
+Possible values include "fixed-list", "formula-list", "length" and "value".
-/workbook/validations/validation/value|Mandatory if type is set to "length" and the "operator" is either "EQUAL", "NOT_EQUAL", "GREATER_THAN", "GREATER_OR_EQUAL", "LESS_THAN" or "LESS_OR_EQUAL".
-Used to determine the length value for the validation to be applied.
+/workbook/validations/validation/value|Mandatory if type is set to "length" or "value" and the "operator" is either "EQUAL", "NOT_EQUAL", "GREATER_THAN", "GREATER_OR_EQUAL", "LESS_THAN" or "LESS_OR_EQUAL".
+Used to determine the operator to be applied for the "length" and "value" validations.
-/workbook/validations/validation/min|Mandatory if type is set to "length" and the "operator" is either "BETWEEN" or "NOT_BETWEEN".
+/workbook/validations/validation/min|Mandatory if type is set to "length" or "value" and the "operator" is either "BETWEEN" or "NOT_BETWEEN".
 Used to determine the minimum length value for the validation to be applied.
-/workbook/validations/validation/max|Mandatory if type is set to "length" and the "operator" is either "BETWEEN" or "NOT_BETWEEN".
+/workbook/validations/validation/max|Mandatory if type is set to "length" or "value" and the "operator" is either "BETWEEN" or "NOT_BETWEEN".
 Used to determine the maximum length value for the validation to be applied.
-/workbook/validations/validation/operator|Mandatory if type is set to "length".
+/workbook/validations/validation/operator|Mandatory if type is set to "length" or "value".
 Possible length operations include "EQUAL", "NOT_EQUAL", "GREATER_THAN", "GREATER_OR_EQUAL", "LESS_THAN", "LESS_OR_EQUAL", "BETWEEN" and "NOT_BETWEEN".
 /workbook/validations/validation/values|Mandatory if type is set to "fixed-list".
 /workbook/validations/validation/values/value|Mandatory.
 One or more values to be used in the data validation.
 /workbook/validations/validation/formula|Mandatory if type is set to "formula-list".
 Can be specified using Excel style reference formulas, including other tabs.
 For example "'Books'!$B$2:$B$5".